This blog post is a sponsored collaboration with Woolworths.

 I’ve popped my top tips for pulling together the perfect platter in a flash.
 As well as my exact shopping list so you can easily pop into your local Woolies and pick it up.
-They also have a range of boxed chocolates now half price that you can give us an easy gift.
+They also have a range of boxed chocolates now half price that you can give as an easy gift.

 Tip One: Get Your Board Ready

 I would suggest investing in a good board to have on hand to throw together platters.
-These are my go to for any occasion
+These are my go-to for any occasion

 s from parties, get-togethers and birthdays.
-If you don’t have one, then use a chopping board you already have, or any metal trays even work fine.
+If you don’t have one, then use a chopping board you already have, or any metal trays work fine.